What muscles does swimming use?

-Your guide to swimming strokes: which muscles will get a workout?
+A guide to which muscles get a workout during different swimming strokes

 What muscles does freestyle swimming work?